hdnpt/geartrack/README.md

 ### Parcel Flow
-Your parcel should come from Hong Kong (multiple countries envolved here) -> Spain -> Portugal, with this app you can track exactly where is your parcel.
+Your parcel should come from Hong Kong (multiple countries envolved here) -> Spain -> Portugal, with this app you can track exactly where your parcel is.

 This litle script provides shipping information from the [Sky56](http://www.sky56.cn/english/track/index), [Correos Express](https://www.correosexpress.com/web/correosexpress/home)  and [Adicional](http://www.adicional.pt/).